zoom/task-manager-sample/README.md

   --header "Authorization: Bearer $TEMP_ZOOM_ACCESS_TOKEN" \
   --header "Content-Type: application/json" \
   --data @zoom-app-manifest.json && echo "Request successful" || echo "Request failed"
 ```

-If the curl request returns an exit code of 0 (indicating success), the shell will print “Request successful.”
-If it fails, it prints “Request failed.
+If the command returns an exit code of `0`, it will print “Request successful.”
+Otherwise, it will print “Request failed.”

+## What do I do next?

+Start building your app!
+You can check out the [Zoom Apps developer docs](https://developers.zoom.us/docs/zoom-apps/) for more information on the JS SDK.
+You can also explore the [Zoom REST API](https://developers.zoom.us/docs/api/) or use the third party OAuth to call a different API.